 I called for help and we were able to take photographs of the situation and make an insurance claim on the car.
 What we had was a comprehensive auto insurance policy.
 It took some weeks, but the insurance company came through.
 Because the car was a write-off, we were paid an amount close to the market value of the vehicle at the time, which made it possible for us to replace the car.

 Without that comprehensive car insurance policy, we would have ended up in a fix.
 A third party policy wouldn’t have helped with fixing the car or getting a replacement.
 With a third party insurance cover, we would have been responsible for fixing or replacing the car.
 If you can afford it, you really should get a comprehensive car insurance cover.
+You can even get one online these days.

-Whether you are resident in the United States, Canada, Nigeria, United Kingdom, Australia, or anywhere else in the world, the principles of car insurance are the same, and you are better off with a comprehensive insurance plan over a 3rd party plan.
+Whether you are resident in the United States, Canada, United Kingdom, Australia, or anywhere else in the world, the principles of car insurance are the same, and you are better off with a comprehensive insurance plan over a 3rd party plan.
 Speak with your insurance company today.